 Bring the pear mixture up to rolling boil over high heat.
 Add sugar-pectin mixture, then stir vigorously for 1 to 2 minutes, still over the highest heat, to dissolve pectin.
 Return jam to a boil, then remove from heat.
 Using a pair of tongs, carefully remove and discard the vanilla bean pod.

-Remove hot jars from canner and fill jars with jam, leaving ¼ inch of headspace.
-Remove trapped air bubbles, wipe rims with a damp cloth, and put on lids and screw bands, tightening bands only to “fingertip tight” (until resistance is met, and then just the tiniest bit more).
+Remove hot jars from canner and fill jars with (marmalade/jam/jelly), leaving ¼ inch of headspace.
+Remove trapped air bubbles, wipe rims and put on lids and screw bands, tightening bands only to “fingertip tight” (until resistance is met, and then just the tiniest bit more).

 Place jars in the hot water, on the rack inside the canner.
-(Make sure jars are upright, not touching each other or the sides of the canner, and are covered with at least 1 to 2 inches of water).
-Place the lid on the canner, return the canner to a rolling boil, and boil for 10 minutes.
+(Make sure jars are upright, not touching each other or the sides of the canner, and are covered with at least 1-2 inches of water).
+Place the lid on the canner, bring the canner to a rolling boil, and boil for 10 minutes.
 (Add 1 minute additional processing time for every 1000 feet above sea level.)

 Turn off heat and allow canner and jars to sit for 5 minutes.
 Then, remove jars from canner.